sathishyadav024/Devops-Internship/README.md

 # Go to medusa-backend-server
 cd medusa-backend-server

+# Initialize a new medusa project with this command
+medusa new .

 # Step 5: Create admin user
 # Replace with your desired admin email and password
 ADMIN_EMAIL="sathishgurka@gmail.com"